 – Debrief, appraise, and apply other teaching techniques

 – Work collaboratively in groups

 – Practice teaching in a safe, supportive community of peers.

 We require all participants to have completed a PDC anywhere in the world before the TPT begins.

-– Option to buy a copy of Rosemary’s TPT Manual at the cost of printing (available for free download here).
+– Option to buy a printed copy of Rosemary’s TPT Manual at the cost of printing (free download her)